 + PRO: Beautiful people and culture

 Angolans are known to be extroverted and friendly.
-Although expats may experience culture shock, once they put in the effort to understand the customs and language, making friends in Angola will be easy enough.
-This will not only help expat’s social life but also help them settle in and see the city from a different view.
+Although expats may experience culture shock, once they put in the effort to understand the customs and language, making friends in Angola will be a blast.
+Socialising can also help newcomers settle in and see the city from a different view.

 + PRO: Vibrant food scene

 Both Luanda’s cuisine and restaurant scene are mouth-watering and vibrant.
 Angola’s cuisine has deep connections with Portugal and Brazil, but with its own flair, including steak, beans, chicken and fish.
-Meanwhile, where Luanda lacks in museums, it makes up for in restaurants.
-Expats can take their pick from a wide selection.
+Meanwhile, while Luanda lacks an abundance of museums, it makes up for it in restaurants.

 + PRO: Animated nightlife